Wilson Ramos: Washington Nationals

 On July 29, 2010, Ramos was traded to the Washington Nationals along with Joe Testa for closer Matt Capps.
 In 2011, Ramos was chosen by Baseball America as the catcher on its All-Rookie Team.
 On May 12, 2012, Ramos tore an anterior cruciate ligament (ACL) in his right knee while trying to field a passed ball in a game against the Cincinnati Reds.
 He was placed on the 60-day disabled list for the 2012 season.

 Ramos and Kurt Suzuki began 2013 as the Nationals starting catchers.
 However, on April 13, Ramos hurt his hamstring while trying to beat out a ground ball, putting him on the disabled list, with Jhonatan Solano replacing him and Suzuki started.
 After being activated on April 29, Ramos quickly went back on the disabled list on May 16 with the same injury.
 Ramos was activated on July 4, and in his first game back against the Brewers, he went 3–4 with a three-run home run and five RBI game.
 His solid July, in which he hit .302/.333/.540 with four home runs and 17 RBI in 18 games, earned him more starts over Suzuki before they eventually traded Suzuki to Oakland on August 23.
 Ramos finished the year as the starting catcher.
 In 78 games with the Nationals, Ramos hit .272/.307/.470 with 16 home runs and 59 RBI.

 Ramos broke his left hand in the opening game of the 2014 season and left the game.
 A foul tip hit his hand while he was catching.
 Ramos received the Tony Conigliaro Award following the 2014 season.

 In 2015, Ramos hit .229 in a career-high 475 at-bats, with 15 homers, 68 RBIs and 101 strikeouts.
 His .258 on base percentage was the lowest of all qualified major league batters.
-On January 13, 2016, he and the Nationals agreed to a one-year, $5.35 million deal to avoid salary arbitration.